 Huene commissions Christian ‘Bébé’ Bérard to paint Horst’s portrait.

 Vanity Fair sends Huene to Hollywood.

-Leaves Condé Nast due to a contract dispute and immediately starts working for Harper’s Bazaar in Paris.
-Travels regularly to New York on assignment.
-From now on makes regular visits to Hammamet.
+Leaves Condé Nast because of a contract dispute and immediately starts working for Harper’s Bazaar in Paris.
+Travels regularly to New York on assignment and makes regular visits to Hammamet.

 Huene isolates himself at Hammamet.

 Photographs people and scenery, while on an African expedition with a group of amateur explorers later that year.